cookies-xor-cream/HugoTest/content/posts/poetry/wip/if_this_is_noninvasive_then_why_do_i_feel_invaded.md

 ---
 tags: ['TODO']
-title: 'If This Is Non-Invasive Then Why Do I Feel Invaded?'
+title: "If This Is Non-Invasive Then Why Do I Feel Invaded?"
 date: 2023-10-02
 ---